Mary of Clopas

-Along with Mary Magdalene and Mary, mother of James, Mary of Clopas is known as one of the Three Marys at the tomb of Jesus.
+Along with Mary Magdalene and "Mary" Salome, Mary of Clopas is known as one of the Three Marys at the tomb of Jesus.
 Her relics are said to be in France at the Church of the Saintes Maries de la Mer.

 Appearances in the gospels

 Mary of Clopas is explicitly mentioned only in John 19:25, where she is among the women present at the crucifixion of Jesus:

 The Gospels of Mark and Matthew each include similar passages that are nearly identical to one another:

-This has led some scholars to identify Mary of Clopas with "Mary the mother of James and Joseph/Joses".
+This has led scholars to identify Mary of Clopas with "Mary the mother of James and Joseph/Joses".
 The Gospels of Matthew and Mark mention James and Joseph/Joses (with Mark always using the less common variation "Joses") among the four brothers of Jesus.

 According to some interpretations, the same Mary was also among the women that on resurrection morning went to the tomb to anoint the body of Jesus with spices.
 Matthew calls her "the other Mary" to distinguish her from Mary Magdalene, while Mark uses the name "Mary, the mother of James" (Maria Iacobi in Latin).